Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Literature review and research questions

 Since the establishment of the single European market, the convergence of interest rates and the introduction of the universal banking model have led to the dismantling of geographical restrictions in the banking sector.
 This shift has prompted banks to expand their networks and standardize their offerings, with centralization reducing the autonomy of local branches.
 Consequently, the central argument of this analysis is that these changes have led banks to shift their strategic focus toward larger markets, thereby reducing their emphasis on local concerns.

 For cooperative banks, the number and location of branches have traditionally been central to their strategic differentiation.
 Cooperative banks have their origins in local communities, arising out of the lack of a conventional banking system in France \citep{artis2013finance}.
 This historical context suggests a distinct spatial configuration \citep{le2019geographie}, where the banks’ operations were tailored to the needs and dynamics of their local environment.
+The spatial distribution of bank branches at any given date results from the accumulation of location decisions made over time.
+These decisions are shaped by long-term strategy as well as short-term real estate opportunities.
+Cooperative and non-cooperative banks use broadly similar procedures and timeframes to establish new branches; however, their location criteria differ.
+Specifically, cooperative banks have historically favoured proximity to their member base and local economic activity, whereas non-cooperative banks often prioritise commercial catchment potential.
+Given these differing criteria, our analysis captures the current spatial configuration of branch networks and models it as a function of present territorial characteristics.

-Our first hypothesis posits that spatial differentiation may still be present in the current distribution of bank branches, and it seeks to compare the spatial patterns of cooperative and for-profit banks.
-Further hypotheses aim to examine the underlying factors that explain this spatial distribution.
+Our {\bf first hypothesis} posits that spatial differentiation may still be present in the current distribution of bank branches.
+Our {\bf second hypothesis} is that underlying factors may explain this spatial distribution.

-Literature on the relationship between the banking system and regional development highlights several key issues: Whether local banking systems contribute to local economic growth; Differences in the spatial configurations of banking networks; The factors that influence the decision to maintain or withdraw a local banking presence.
+Literature on the relationship between the banking system and regional development highlights several key issues: whether local banking systems contribute to local economic growth; differences in the spatial configurations of banking networks; the factors that influence the decision to maintain or withdraw a local banking presence.
 The characteristics of local banking markets are important for local economies, especially in regard to small and medium-sized enterprises (SMEs).
 Geographic distances between banks and businesses affect access to credit, with small businesses particularly impacted by such distances. \citet{presbitero2014home} show that most loans are contracted locally, reinforcing the importance of proximity.
 Similarly, \citet{liberti2008estimating} and \citet{agarwal2010distance} argue that a shorter geographical distance between the information-gathering agent and the loan officer enhances the collection and utilization of soft information about potential borrowers.
 In contrast, \cite{mian2006distance} suggests that greater distances complicate contract renegotiations and reduce the likelihood of successful loan recovery.

 \citet{alessandrini2009global} further emphasizes the significance of local credit markets for financing small borrowers and fostering local economic development. \citet{reydet2019changement} identifies emerging branch models that blend high digitalization with physical presence, aiming to sustain a geographical network of locations.